 Oleaginous yeasts are the most rapid lipid producers among all known organisms and can accumulate up to 80% of their biomass as lipids within a few days.
 This yeast oil has a similar quality as vegetable oil and can replace it in principle in all potential applications- as food and feed component, or raw material for biodiesel and biochemicals’ production.
 Many of these yeasts can utilise residues of agriculture or forestry (lignocellulose hydrolysates), crude glycerol (residue from biodiesel production) or organic acids as carbon source.

 During the recent years, we have performed successful research on a variety of oleaginous yeasts.
 We have established methods for cultivation under controlled conditions, to obtain high amounts of lipids from a variety of lignocellulosic hydrolysates and crude glycerol.
 We have established spectroscopy- based methods for the determination of the intracellular lipid content, as well as methods for the extraction and quantification of carotenoids.
 We were involved in studies about the production system of yeast lipids- shortening production time, i.e. more rapid lipid production was identified as crucial factor of microbial lipid production, as well as crude glycerol conversion from biodiesel production.
 A variety of yeast strains has been investigated for rapid lipid production; usually species of Rhodotorula were faster and more efficient than those of Lipomyces.
 Mixing crude glycerol with hemicellulose hydrolysate had an activating effect on lipid accumulation in Rhodotorula species.
 We have tested oleaginous yeasts as component in fish feed, replacing vegetable oil, and did not find any negative effects on fish wellbeing, growth and quality.
-Using long- and short- read sequencing technologies, we could reconstruct the genomes of strains of Rhodotorula toruloides and Rhodotorula babjevae to the chromosomal level.
+Using long- and short- read sequencing technologies, we could reconstruct the genomes of strains of Rhodotorula toruloides and Rhodotorula babjevae to the chromosomal level, which is the basis to develop those yeasts as microbial cell factories.
+Known genomes are also crucial to understand physiology and evolution of these yeasts- to develop them as model eukaryotic cells for for instance diseases related to lipid metabolism, such as obesity and cancer.

 Microbial fermentation for improved animal feed and biopreservation

-Fermentation can improve the nutritional characteristics of both grain- and lignocellulose- based feed material.
-It can even prevent spoilage by undisirable microorganisms.
-Yeasts grown on different substrates can also be used as protein- and lipid source in fish feed.
-We are analysing the microbial populations in a variety of feed fermentations, and specifically investigate the physiology of the biocontrol yeast Wickerhamomyces anomalus (previous names: Hansenula anomala, Pichia anomala).
+Fermentation can improve the nutritional characteristics of grain, pulse- and even lignocellulose- based feed material.
+It can also prevent spoilage by undisirable microorganisms.
+Microfungi can be protein- and lipid sources in fermented food and animal, especially fish feed.
+We are currently working on the establishment on novel fermented foods based on Faba beans and oat in the frame of a Horizon research program.
+In previous projects we were analysing the microbial populations in a variety of feed fermentations, and specifically investigated the physiology of the biocontrol yeast Wickerhamomyces anomalus (previous names: Hansenula anomala, Pichia anomala).
 In our fermentations, we have seen a reduction of the antinutrient phytate, and an inhibition of moulds and Enterobacteriaceae.
 We have even seen that biopreservation of both cereal grain and wheat straw can increase ethanol production from this material.

 Novel ethanol production yeasts